 Note that The Consumer Protection Safety Council has a safety standard for the front wheels of all bikes, which requires that the front wheel remains attached to the bike even if all the nuts are removed.

 The brakes are one of the most important aspects of a bike.
 You should make sure that the brakes are functioning well, and not creaking or grating against anything.
 You can upturn the bike, spin the wheels and depress the hand brakes to test the power of the brakes.

 The frame of the bike should be strong and sturdy.
-You can do an alignment check to see if the front and back wheels are in the same plane as the frame.
+You can do an alignment check to see if the front and back wheels are on the same plane as the frame.

 Chain guards typically cover the chain of the bike.
-They are very useful in preventing shoes laces or jean/pant legs from getting caught in the chain or wheels (which can cause you to crash your bike).
+They are very useful for preventing shoelaces or jean/pant legs from getting caught in the chain or wheels (which can cause you to crash your bike).
 A good chain guard should cover the chain well and the chain should move smoothly within the guard, and not touch anywhere.

 When riding your bike always ride with at least one hand on the handlebars – ideally two hands at all times for optimal control.
 Carry items in a bicycle carrier (basket) or backpack.

 Avoid road hazards.
 Be on the lookout for hazards such as potholes, broken glass, gravel, puddles, leaves and dogs.
 All these hazards can cause a crash.
 If you are riding with friends and you are in the lead, yell out and point to the hazard to alert the riders behind you.